Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-7-platforms.md

 but must instead improve a single application at a time.
-And because hiring is application-based rather than specialty-based, even specialists are seldom funded to do what they are good at, instead being paid to badly writing yet another implementation of a feature at which they are mediocre, for whichever application they were hired about.
+And because hiring is application-based rather than specialty-based, even specialists are seldom funded to do what they are good at, instead being paid to badly write yet another implementation of a feature at which they are mediocre, for whichever application they were hired about.
 Cultivating a platform is an afterthought to application growth;
 which platforms happen to succeed depends not at all on its good design,